jonny2027/USDProject/Source/README.md

 # USDProject

-## Adding a comment
+## Linking to USD

-In the first task we are going to look at adding a comment to meta data and saving out a USD file from a commandline C++ application
+In the first task we are going to look at setting up a command line C++ application that connects to the usd libraries we compiled previousl

 * Start by opening VS 2022/2019, filter language by C++ and select "Console App"